Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/chaining-requests.md

 Duration:        12 ms
 ```

-We can see that the test is still ok, now two requests are ran in chain, and each response can be
+We can see that the test is still ok, now two requests are being run in sequence, and each response can be
 tested independently.

-## Test REST Api
+## Test REST API

 So far, we have tested two HTML endpoints.
-We're going to see now how to test a REST api.
+We're going to see now how to test a REST API.

 Our quiz application exposes a health REST resource, available at <http://localhost:8080/api/health>.
 Let's use Hurl to check it.